 Basics of the Backward Roll for Scuba Diving

 First, though, let’s review the basics of the backward roll.
-You’re going to use this method to fall backwards into the water only in boats that are less than three or four feet from the surface of the water.
+You’re going to use this backward roll method to fall with your back first into the water only in boats that are less than three or four feet from the surface of the water.

 Get your diving gear on

 Where are your hands?

 Once you’ve checked (and double-checked) that the area is clear behind you, place your right hand over your regulator (Scuba Regulator Buying Guide – What do you need to know!) to hold it in place while using your fingertips to stabilize your mask.
 Your left hand can keep any other loose hoses in place.
 You can use it to keep your facemask on, secure the strap at the back of your head, or stay at your side – Best Scuba Diving Masks – Reviews and Buying Advice.

 Why do so many Scuba Divers Dive Backwards?